yuhan1212/price_tracker/README.md

 # eBay Price Tracking

-This program will automatically track choosen product price,\n and send an email to alert user when latest price meets the target price.
+This program will automatically track choosen product price,<br/>
+and send an email to alert user when latest price meets the target price.

 ### Features